 4. Focus on goals, not activity

 When transitioning from exclusively in-office employees to remote workers it is important to manage your expectations and stay focused on the big picture.
 Train yourself to worry less about what is being done on a micro-level, instead concentrate on what it is that is being accomplished.
+Workplace flexibility is dependent on consistent performance from your team members.
 If your team is meeting the goals you have set, then great.
 If not, that is when you can look closer into what exact aspects of your remote team are lacking.
 More often than not, it is a communication issue that can be solved with an open dialogue between you and your remote employee.
 Which leads me to...

 5. Schedule video-based coaching